A Letter to Three Wives: Plot

 Friends Deborah Bishop, Rita Phipps and Lora Mae Hollingsway are just about to take a group of children on a riverboat outing when they receive a message from their "dear friend" Addie Ross (heard but unseen during the film) informing them that she has left town and taken one of their husbands as a lover.
 However, Addie does not specify which woman's husband is involved.
 In flashbacks, each woman considers reasons why it might be hers.

 The first flashback involves Deborah, who was raised on a farm.
 Her first experience with the outside world came when she joined the Navy WAVES during World War II, where she met her future husband Brad.
-When they return to civilian life, Deborah does not feel welcome in Brad's sophisticated social circle, and is uncomfortable with her old-fashioned dress and overly curly hairdo as she prepares for her first country club dance.
-She over-imbibes at home to calm her nerves, but this backfires at the dance.
+When they return to civilian life, Deborah does not feel welcome in Brad's sophisticated social circle, and is uncomfortable as she prepares for her first country club dance.
 Adding to her insecurity, she learns everyone expected Brad to marry Addie, a woman on whom all three husbands lavish their attention.

 Deborah is comforted by Brad's friend Rita, who writes stories for radio soap operas.
 Her husband George is a high school English teacher and enjoys inspiring his students.
 While Rita wishes George would be more ambitious, he is disappointed that Rita constantly caters to her boss, Mrs. Manleigh.
 Rita is so intent on pleasing Mrs. Manleigh that she invites the Manleighs for dinner and forgets George's birthday.
-George forgives Rita's mistake but, to his delight, a birthday gift of a rare Brahms recording arrives from Addie (piquing Rita's jealousy).
-When the Manleighs arrive, they are rude, accidentally break the Brahms record, and are miffed with George's sly critique of their beloved soaps.
-After they leave, George discovers Rita was hoping he would be hired at the radio station and is upset at his wife's attitude.
+When the Manleighs arrive, they are rude and displeased with George's sly critique of their beloved soaps.
+After they leave, George learns Rita was hoping he would be hired at the radio station and is upset at his wife's attitude.

 Lora Mae grew up in poverty.
-She catches the eye of Porter, the older, divorced owner of a statewide chain of department stores where she works.
-Porter is attracted to Lora Mae and dates her a number of times, but is frustrated when she makes it clear she's holding out for marriage.
-Matters come to a head when Lora Mae sees a framed picture of Addie on the piano in Porter's mansion.
-Lora Mae says she wants her picture on the piano and his home to become hers.
-When Porter tells Lora Mae he's not interested in marriage, she ends the relationship.
-However, Porter skips a New Year's Eve party at Addie's to visit Lora Mae and grudgingly "proposes" ("OK, OK, you win.
-I'll marry you.
+She catches the eye of her boss - Porter, the older, divorced owner of a chain of department stores.
+Porter takes Lora Mae to dinner several times, but is frustrated when she tells him she's holding out for marriage.
+When Lora Mae sees a framed picture of Addie on the piano in Porter's mansion, she says she wants her picture on the piano and his home to become hers.
+Porter tells Lora Mae he's not interested in marriage and she ends the relationship.
+However, Porter skips Addie's New Year's Eve party to see Lora Mae and grudgingly "proposes" ("I'll marry you.
 How about it?")
 Lora Mae is less than thrilled, but kisses Porter regardless.